eostrom/notebook/source/2012-11-27-two-s-complement.html.markdown

 ### Bits to digits

-In pure math, negative binary numbers are easy: -8 decimal is -1000 binary.
+In pure math, negative binary numbers are easy: -8 decimal is READMORE
+-1000 binary.

 But computers don't have a negative sign; they just have a bunch of switches that are either on or off.
 So we need a way to use those switches to talk about negative numbers.

 Suppose we have a world where the only numbers you can talk about are ones that fit in four bits.
 0000, 0001, 0010, ...
 1111.